atal-dev-dhakal/Learning-React/README.md

 - Conditional rendering the props.

 ## Day 23
-- Map method and shorthand for function.
+- Map method and shorthand for a function.

+## Day 24
+- Started UX course on Domestika.